The Rebels (TV series)

-The Rebels was a 1976 American television show broadcast on KNBC, NBC's owned-and-operated station in Los Angeles.
+The Rebels is a 1976 American television show broadcast on KNBC, NBC's owned-and-operated station in Los Angeles.

 Format

 NBC television series where actors performed dramatic portrayals of famous American historical figures that were interviewed for a modern audience by host Keith Berwick.

 Episode list

 Season 1 (1976)

 The only season of The Rebels aired in 1976.
 It consisted of thirteen episodes.